department-of-veterans-affairs/va.gov-team/platform/analytics/google-analytics/build-process-measuring-pageviews-and-events.md

 ### Overview:

-We also send custom event tracking from our JavaScript to report on user actions, like downloads, successful or failed form submissions, etc. Since Event tracking is more customized than the pageview tracking it relies on defining and instrumenting a dataLayer event.
-We are also able to send other non-PII values, like `errorKeys` into Google Analytics for further measurement.
+We also send custom event tracking via JavaScript to report on user actions like downloads, successful or failed form submissions, _etc_.
+Since Event tracking is more customized than the pageview tracking, it relies on defining and instrumenting a dataLayer event.
+We are also able to send other non-PII/PHI values like `errorKeys` into Google Analytics for further measurement.

 During the Discovery phase, your VFS team should have worked with Analytics-Insights to define the key performance indicators you'd like to track.
 In the build phase, we will work with you to define these requirements for Event Tracking.